-Windows 10’s taskbar is moveable.
-You can change its location on the screen.
-If you want, you can move it to the top of the screen, to its left or right side.
-For some people, having a vertical taskbar on the left or right side of the desktop is one of the best things about Windows 10.
-It allows you to gain additional screen estate available at all times.
-That is if you own a landscape monitor or a laptop.
+One of the great things about older versions of Windows, such as Windows 10, was that the taskbar was moveable.
+You could change its location on the screen.
+If you wanted, you could move it to the top of the screen, to its left or right side.
+For some people, having a vertical taskbar on the left or right side of the desktop was a productivity booster.
+Think about it: a vertical taskbar allows you to gain additional screen estate that’s available at all times, and it’s something especially useful if you own an ultrawide monitor or a smaller laptop.
 Personally, I’m a great fan of Microsoft Edge’s vertical tabs for the same reason.
-So you can imagine how disappointed many people are that Windows 11’s taskbar doesn’t let you change its location: it always remains on the bottom of the screen.

-You can’t move the taskbar to the top or the sides of your screen.
+You can imagine the disappointment of users finding out that Windows 11’s taskbar doesn’t let you change its location: it always remains at the bottom of the screen.
 The only thing you can do is hide the taskbar or align its icons and Start Menu to the left.
 Here’s how to move the Windows 11 Start Menu to the left.

-3. You can only drag and drop .exe files or shortcuts to the Windows 11 taskbar
+You can only drag and drop .exe files or shortcuts to the Windows 11 taskbar

-In Windows 10 and all the previous Windows versions, you could drag a file from the Desktop or File Explorer onto an app pinned to the taskbar to quickly open it with that app.
+In Windows 10 and all the previous Windows versions, you could drag a file from the desktop or File Explorer onto an app pinned to the taskbar to quickly open it with that app.
 So, for example, I could drag a .docx file onto the Word taskbar shortcut to open and edit that file.
 Unfortunately, Windows 11’s taskbar doesn’t support this feature.
-So when you try to do this, all you get is a stop sign hinting that it’s not something you can do.
+So when you try to do this, all you get is a stop sign hinting that’s not something you can do.

 You can't drag documents on the taskbar to open them